 Police have revealed that according to their records, the suspect was fined 2000 baht in 2015 by the Transport Department for ordering passengers to leave a bus he was driving in Bangkok.
 Records also reveal that the former prison inmate had applied for a Thai national ID card on at least 10 different occasions in several provinces between 1979 and 2018.

-Police Colonel Thapset Khuenkaew said that Teerapon was released from prison after he had served a multi year prison sentence in relation to his activities drug dealing.
+Police Colonel Thapset Khuenkaew said that Teerapol was released from prison after he had served a multi-year prison sentence in relation to his activities drug dealing.
 However, after meeting his wife, he told her that he had made is financial fortune through legitimate investments.

 Shocking scene for Thailand's northern Uttaradit province where an enraged Thai man killed his Thai wife who wanted to return her former husband and three other members of her family.
 He is now the subject of a massive police manhunt.